bizoton19/site-status-notification-csharp/README.md

 ## Pre-requisites
 ### For Execution
 * Windows 7, Server 2008 , Server 2008R2, Server 2012, Windows 10.
-* If running on background mode, SMTP server is required for email alert notifications.
+* If running in background mode, SMTP server is required for email alert notifications.
+See configuration section below on how the `mode/runmode` parameter is set.

 ### Configuration
 The resources are currently being parsed in the configuration file.
 Each resource type follow a pattern in the config file.
   For http resources, the resource factory class doesn't need the type of resource specified, it simply looks for http at the begining of the resource identifier.
-  For other resources, a resource type is specified in the form of `{resource type}:{resource}` or `{server}@{resource}:{resourcetype}` for resources running on server.
+  For other resources, a resource type is specified in the form of `{resource}:{resource type}` or `{server}@{resource}:{resourcetype}` for resources running on server.
 The resources, of course, can come from a database or from anywhere as long as they can be created through an object that can return an anemic `Resource` type
   ```xml
   <appSettings>
     <!--Polling various HTTP endpoints -->